-A course in conversational English focused on contemporary American culture for native speakers of English at the high-intermediate or advanced level.
+A course in conversational English focused on contemporary American culture for non-native speakers of English at the high-intermediate or advanced level.
 Students explore current issues in American life through readings, videos, and conversation.
 This course may be taken twice for credit.

-Prerequisite: EAP-090 or EAP-093 with a grade of 'C' or higher or EAP placement exam.
+Prerequisite: EAP-093 with a grade of "C" or higher, or EAP placement exam.

-EAP 191 Conversation and Pronunciation 3 (2)

-Instruction and practice in recognition and production of individual phonemes of American English and of word accent and intonation levels at the high intermediate-advanced level.
+EAP 191 Pronunciation and Conversation III (2) Instruction and practice in recognition and production of individual phonemes of American English and of word accent and intonation levels at the high intermediateadvanced level.
 Students participate in a variety of speech activities: speech giving, poetry reading, role playing, debate.
-Prerequisite: EAP-090 or EAP-093 with a grade of 'C' or higher or EAP placement exam.
+Prerequisite: EAP-090 or EAP-093 with a grade of "C" or higher, or EAP placement exam.